Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please view Swim Lesson Information to view our videos detailing all of our levels and skills.

 Yes!
 Requests can be made at the front desk or during the registration process.
 Instructor requests are not guaranteed and are dependent on instructor availability.

 Private lessons are 30 minutes of tailored instruction for 1-3 swimmers of similar skill levels.
 These lessons can be beneficial in helping swimmers that are stuck on a specific skill or those who are overcoming a fear of the water.

 Partial passes are recorded when a swimmer passes some but not all of a level.
 Partial passes are carried over for swimmers who are registered for consecutive sessions.

 Anyone age 2 and under, and those who are not yet toilet trained must wear a swim diaper with a protective covering.

 Here at the Fife Aquatic Center we use a salt cell to generate chlorine for our hot tub and pools.
 The Health Department mandates that all public pools maintain a certain chlorine level.
 We achieve this through use of a salt cell rather than traditional chlorine.

-The Aquatic Center offers additional classes such as Paddle Board Yoga, Aquarobics, Adults Boot Camp, LAFF and Adult Swim Lessons.
+The Aquatic Center offers additional classes such as Aquarobics, Low Aquatic Fitness and Fun (LAFF) and Adult Swim Lessons.

 Email aquaticcenter@cityoffifeorg if you have any questions.